darbygrachek/darbygrachek.github.io/index.md

 # Darby Grachek

 Hi!
-I'm Darby and I'm a first-year PhD student in linguistics at the University of Southern California.
+I'm Darby and I'm a second-year PhD student in linguistics at the University of Southern California.

 <img src="https://user-images.githubusercontent.com/65419390/151688014-919e3e26-60ea-42ac-a892-05f607015225.jpg" align="right" height="200" width="300p"/>

 I'm originally from Michigan, and recieved a BA and MA from Michigan State University.
-For my MA, I studied phonotactic acceptability judgments using methods from speech perception and was advised by [Dr. Karthik Durvasula](https://karthikdurvasula.gitlab.io/).
+For my MA, I studied phonotactic acceptability judgments using methods from speech perception and was advised by [Karthik Durvasula](https://karthikdurvasula.gitlab.io/).

-My reserach interests are primarily in phonetics and phonology.
-I'm especially interested in phonotactic acceptability judgments and how they can be used to better understand whether the phonological grammar is gradient or categorical.
-I'm also interested in the characteristics that separate stress and tone languages, and those that are in-between (pitch accent languages).
+My reserach interests are primarily in phonology, phonetics, and experimental/lab phonology.
+I'm advised by [Louis Goldein](https://sail.usc.edu/~lgoldste/me/) and [Stephanie Shih](https://stephsus.github.io/).
+I'm especially interested in prosodic systems and what leads to exceptions in regular prosodic patterns.
+I'm also interested in phonotactic acceptability judgments and how they can be used to better understand whether the phonological grammar is gradient or categorical.

 # CV